-- ensure that we comply with all regulatory requirements applicable to each office worldwide; - prevent pollution from our activities; - implement sustainable waste management practices across our offices in order to minimize the quantity of waste we produce and maximize the amount of waste we recycle; - identify key resources used by each office and implement measures to ensure that we use those resources in an efficient manner; - effectively manage our carbon emissions by continuing to improve the energy efficiency of our premises and effectively measuring the environmental impacts of our business travels; and work with our key suppliers and employees to promote and improve environmental performance.
+- ensure that we comply with all regulatory requirements applicable to each office worldwide; - prevent pollution from our activities; - implement sustainable waste management practices across our offices in order to minimize the quantity of waste we produce and maximize the amount of waste we recycle; - identify key resources used by each office and implement measures to ensure that we use those resources in an efficient manner; - effectively manage our carbon emissions by continuing to improve the energy efficiency of our premises and effectively measuring the

+- environmental impacts of our business travels; and - work with our key suppliers and employees to promote and improve environmental performance.

-We have conducted three greenhouse gas emission assessments, most recently in 2018 in collaboration with Greenstone, and in 2010 and 2012 in collaboration with the Carbon Neutral Company.
-We are conducting assessments for 2019 and 2020 emissions in the first half of 2021 in collaboration with Greenstone.
+We have conducted five greenhouse gas emission assessments, most recently in 2021 for both 2019 and 2020 data in collaboration with Greenstone.